openstack/ironic/doc/source/admin/troubleshooting.rst

 Some or all of my baremetal nodes disappeared!
 Help?!
 =====================================================

-If you just upgraded, and this has occured:
+If you just upgraded, and this has occurred:

 #) Don't Panic
 #) Don't try to re-enroll the nodes.
 They should still be there,